Advertiser Disclosure

 Whether the welcome bonus offered is real cash or points you can convert to rewards, a credit card sign-up bonus sometimes makes signing up for a new card worthwhile, even when paying an annual fee.
 Sometimes, credit card offers also waive the annual fee for one year.

-I cover some of Canada’s best Scotiabank credit card promotions in this article.
+I cover some of Canada’s best Scotiabank credit card promotions below.

 Scotiabank Credit Card Promotions